Blendify/blender-manual/blender_docs/manual/scene_layout/object/editing/duplication.rst

 This will create a visually-identical copy of the selected object(s).
-The copy is created at the same position as the original object and you are automatically placed in *Grab* mode.
+The copy is created at the same position as the original object and you are automatically placed in move mode.
 See the examples below.

 This copy is a new object, which shares some data-blocks with the original object (by default, all the Materials, Textures, and F-Curves), but which has copied others,